 Local tip: First Drop Wines are open Wednesday to Sunday.
 If you are on the trail another day, instead try platters at Elderton Wines, The Vine Inn for meals, or Linke’s Bakery and Teahouse in the main street for a quick bite.

 Around 500m further is Kaesler Wines.
 Here you can enjoy a guided old vine tasting, enjoying eight premium wines.
 Be sure to ask about The Bogan and The Old Bastard.

 Last, but certainly not least, is a visit to Yelland & Papps (around 900m from Kaesler).
 The cosy cottage with a beautiful lawn is sure to provide a great spot to finish the Nuriootpa Wine Trail.
 You might also be lucky enough to find some home-grown produce, such as walnuts, being sold by the kids.
 Be sure to ask about the Second Take Vermentino and the Divine Grenache.

 Yelland and Papps Tasting Room is open by prior booking only.
 They take bookings for visits on Wednesdays to Saturday 10-4pm, all you need to do is email or phone to make a time.

 End the Nuriootpa Wine Trail back at The Vine Inn for a cleansing ale and casual evening meal in Billy Jack’s Bar & Courtyard or the Vine Garden Bistro, with a menu featuring fresh, local produce.

-If you would like to make your visit to the Barossa more than a day trip, accommodation is available at The Vine Inn, Kaelser Wines, Elderton Guest House or many other great places around the Barossa.
+If you would like to make your visit to the Barossa more than a day trip, accommodation is available at The Vine Inn, Kaesler Wines, Elderton Guest House or many other great places around the Barossa.
 To discover all the accommodation options available in the Barossa click here.